How to Match Products with AI

 There is no universally best prompt.
 Prompt design is a parameter that needs to be trained and tested efficiently.

-LLMs still don't perform well enough on product matching out of the box.
-You'll need to fine-tune your model, and you'll need to experiment with the best prompting strategy for your chosen LLM.
+LLMs still don't perform well enough on product matching out-of-the-box.
+You'll need to fine-tune your model using the best prompt from your prior experimentation.

-The takeaway here is that you can only achieve performance with the right infrastructure to test prompts, evaluate model performance, and track results.
-Each time you edit the prompt or fine-tune the model, you need to be able to measure the improvement and iterate.
+Ultimately, achieving a good model is possible with a large dataset of accurate data and the right infrastructure to evaluate and iterate.
+Each time you edit the prompt or fine-tune another model, you need to evaluate the results and iterate.
 Additionally, what works for one model may not work for others, and what works in one product category might fail for another.

-If you want to get the best model without the time cost, we’ve already battle-tested the best prompts across the top LLMs.
-We're constantly staying up to date with the latest models, and we're optimizing performance based on a rapidly growing real-world product dataset.
+If you want to get the best model and save time, we’ve already battle-tested the best prompts across the top LLMs.
+We're constantly staying up to date with the latest models and optimizing performance based on a rapidly growing real-world product dataset.

-You can try our model, "theproductllm-mini," directly in our API playground.
-It delivers top-tier accuracy out of the box, it's free to try, and it's affordable for use at high volumes.
+You can try our proprietary model, "theproductllm-mini," directly in our API playground.
+It delivers top-tier accuracy out-of-the-box, it's free to try, and it's affordable for use at high volumes.